 Do you find yourself wondering, “What should my one-year-old be doing?”
 Take a peek below:

-• Walking.
+- Walking.
 About one out of four babies this age are starting to walk.
-But don’t freak out if yours isn’t.
+But don’t fret if yours isn’t.
 The normal age range of first steps is 9 months to 17 months, so it’s still pretty early for your toddler (eek!) to be walking.

-Here are some frequent health questions parents of 1-year-olds have.
+Here are some frequent health questions parents of one-year-olds have.
 Click through for answers and lots of helpful information.

-In addition to formula or breast milk (and even a little whole milk), your one-year-old is eating three meals and one to three snacks per day.
+In addition to formula or breast milk (and even a little whole milk), your one-year-old is eating three meals and about two snacks per day.